Latest news

 The project

 The Big Wood regeneration project removed Corsican pine trees from a woodland in Bracknell.
-The pine trees were replaced with native tree varieties to make a better habitat for wildlife, a place more enjoyable for recreation and that will provide a sustainable source of timber.
+We replaced the pine trees with native tree types.
+This change made a better home for wildlife and a more enjoyable place for recreation.
+The new trees will also give us a sustainable source of timber.
 This is part of a wider aim to regenerate council managed coniferous forestry plantations throughout the borough.

 To find out more see our tree strategy.

-The Corsican Pine were removed from a broadleaved woodland located to the north of Peacock Lane (in a north to south direction between Peacock Lane and Berkshire Way (A329).
+The Corsican pine were removed from a broadleaved woodland located to the north of Peacock Lane (in a north to south direction between Peacock Lane and Berkshire Way).

 Reason for the scheme